 As mentioned earlier, hornet nests are also annual nests and usually emerge in the summer.
 All occupants will start to die of old age when the fall season starts, and they will freeze to death in the winter.
 But if you cannot wait for them to leave their nest, here are some ways to get rid of hornet nests safely and effectively:

-- If you will apply a liquid insecticide such as Durvet Permethrin on a ground nest, have a safety distance of several feet away.
+• If you apply a liquid insecticide such as Durvet Permethrin on a ground nest, have a safety distance of several feet away.

 Related: How To Get Rid of Hornets Nest? | A Complete Guide